ippontech/blog-usa/posts/ethereum-development-tips.md

 However, do not be fooled thinking the risks can only come from malicious users, since Solidity may behave in ways you would not expect: overflow and underflow errors are legion in Solidity, nonexistent float type means your division will always be rounded...

 There is a special function that exists in a contract to address the need for floating point.
 It does not have a name, and will be executed when no other appropriate function is found.
 It is called the fallback function, and can be used for quite a few interesting hacking tricks.
-However as we found out, you can not close it up completely, “just to be sure”, as you need to have a payable fallback function if you want it to receive ETH from another contract!
+However as we found out, you can not close it up completely, "just to be sure”, as you need to have a payable fallback function if you want it to receive ETH from another contract!

     function() public payable { //Fairly open now!